 What Is It?

-The coalition is developing a proposal to accomplish this broad conservation goal, which has three primary elements:
+The Northwest California Mountains and Rivers coalition has worked with local stakeholders and Rep. Jared Huffman to build legislation that will accomplish this broad conservation goal, which has three primary elements:

-- Protect habitat and the wild character of streams that qualify for Wild & Scenic River designation
+- Protect intact habitat and water sources, especially in areas important for steelhead and salmon, and the wild character of streams that qualify for Wild & Scenic River designation

 We steelheaders share a common vision of the future of wild steelhead and know what has to be done to bring them back.
 Together, we can make that vision a reality.
 With millions of dollars, countless staff and volunteer hours invested in restoring wild steelhead habitat, Trout Unlimited has launched the Wild Steelhead Initiative to make sure those investments (along with the efforts of countless other organizations) pay dividends.
 For more information please visit tu.org.